Saturday, April 19, 2014

 A Slap on the Wrist

-Last years discovery of six objects of ancient origin believed smuggled out of Egypt has met with an anti-climatic ending.
-The pieces were discovered when a Briton, Neil Kingsbury took the pieces to Christie's auction house to sell them giving an explanation that they belonged to an uncle who brought the pieces to England after WWII.
+Last year's discovery of six objects of ancient origin believed smuggled out of Egypt has met with an anti-climactic ending.
+The pieces were discovered when a Briton, Neil Kingsbury, took the pieces to Christie's auction house to sell them, giving an explanation that they belonged to an uncle who brought the pieces to England after WWII.

-A clear case of theft from that archaeological site and of smuggling antiquities out of Egypt but more than this a collection of some importance.
-Mr. Kingsbury was arrested and charged and after a nine month trial has been convicted for his part in the theft and smuggling and because of his co operation was given a lenient sentence of L550 in fines.
+A clear case of theft from that archaeological site and of smuggling antiquities out of Egypt, but more than this, a collection of some importance.
+Mr. Kingsbury was arrested and charged, and after a nine-month trial, was convicted for his part in the theft and smuggling, and because of his cooperation, was given a lenient sentence of L550 in fines.

 Photo: (MPAA)